-It should be noted that there can be no assurance that the use of these investment strategies will achieve any returns or avoid a loss.
-A Fund's ability to achieve returns will depend on a variety of factors, many of which will be beyond its or Lubert- Adler's control.
+It should be noted that there can be no assurance that the use of any of these investment strategies will achieve any returns or avoid a loss.
+A Fund's ability to achieve returns will depend on a variety of factors, many of which will be beyond its or Lubert-Adler's control.
 Investments in real estate funds involve a substantial degree of risk.
 A Fund may lose all or a substantial portion of its investments and Fund investors must be prepared to bear the risk of a complete loss of their investments.

-Based upon Lubert-Adler's current investment strategy below is an overview of material investment risks; for further details on how each risk may directly affect a Lubert-Adler Fund, please reference the applicable Fund's Offering Documents which all investors should carefully read before investing:
+Based upon Lubert-Adler's current real estate investment strategies below is an overview of various material investment risks; for further details on how each risk may directly affect a Lubert-Adler Fund, please reference the applicable Fund's Offering Documents which we encourage all investors to carefully read before investing: